mjfreshyfresh/twitter_collector/README.md

 -----
 In the [Twitter Developers Portal](https://dev.twitter.com) you need to create an app and get the credentials required to run read only application.

-Create a secrets.txt file and fill it with the following content which you received via the Twitter Developer Portal
+Create a secrets.rb file and fill it with the following content which you received via the Twitter Developer Portal

 	APP_NAME = 'AnyThingYouWantAlsoDBName'
 	DATA_FILE = './data/accounts.txt'